ajiaja38/ajiaja38/README.md

 ```

 ### About Me ![Visitors](https://komarev.com/ghpvc/?username=ajiaja38&style=flat&label=visitors)&nbsp;
-- 👀 I'm passionate about everything related to Typescript, Golang & DevOps.
+- 👀 I'm passionate about everything related to Typescript & Golang.
 - 🌱 I’m continuously learning and expanding my knowledge in the world of programming.
 - 💻 I'm focused on Frontend Web Development using technologies like React, Angular, Next.js, etc.
 - 📱 I enjoy Mobile Development with React Native.